mariia-korzun/hw-data-types/README.md

 # Data types homework

 ### Task №1.
-Write a function - convert, that converts the argument values.
-If it will be a string, convert it to number and wise versa.
+Write a function called “convert”, that converts the argument’s data-type.
+If the argument is a string, convert it to a number and vice versa.
 It should return an array of converted values.

 #### For example:
 ```